geoffmunn/utility-scripts/README.md

  * Support for LUNC chain projects
    * BASE token swapping and sending
  * Voting on governance proposals
+ * Swapping to a wide range of coins on Osmosis (see list below)
+ * Joining and exiting Osmosis liquidity pools.
+   * Only LUNC pools are currently supported

-Swapping support includes the following:
+Onchain swapping support includes the following:
  * LUNC to USTC on the columbus-5 chain
  * LUNC to BASE
  * LUNC to KRTC via contract address